-Proportion Female Headed Households = total number of female headed households divided by total number of households in that same area using census data.
-This variable is available at the block level in the census.
+Proportion Female Headed Households = total number of female headed households divided by total number of households in that same area using census data from the American Community Survey at the tract level.
 The census block the participant resides within will be the "vicinity".